Skip to main content

 About Sierra de las Nieves

-Sierra de las Nieves National Park, located in the province of Málaga in Andalusia, southern Spain, is Spain's most recently established national park, created in 2021.
-Covering approximately 22,979 hectares (with an additional 39,942-hectare buffer zone), it protects the Sierra de las Nieves mountain massif—rising to Torrecilla (1,919 m)—which contains the largest and southernmost pinsapar (Spanish fir forest) in the world, along with karst landscapes, Mediterranean scrubland, and diverse wildlife habitats.
-The park was previously a UNESCO Biosphere Reserve (since 1995) and is located just 50 km from Málaga city.
+Sierra de las Nieves National Park, located in the province of Málaga in Andalusia, southern Spain, is Spain's most recently established national park, created in 2021 as Spain's sixteenth national park.
+[1] Covering approximately 22,979 hectares (with an additional buffer protection zone), it protects the Sierra de las Nieves mountain massif—rising to Torrecilla (1,919 m)—which contains the largest concentration of Spanish fir (pinsapo) forest in the world, along with karst landscapes, Mediterranean scrubland, and diverse wildlife habitats.
+The park was previously a UNESCO Biosphere Reserve (since 1995) and is located approximately 50 km from Málaga city.

 Wildlife Ecosystems

 The park is critical habitat for the Spanish ibex (Capra pyrenaica hispanica), which is abundant on the limestone crags and cliffs.
-Griffon vultures soar overhead, and Egyptian vultures (Neophron percnopterus) breed on the limestone cliffs—one of their southernmost breeding points in Spain.
-The Bonelli's eagle (Aquila fasciata), Spanish eagle, peregrine falcon, and short-toed eagle are resident raptors.
+Griffon vultures soar overhead, and Egyptian vultures (Neophron percnopterus) breed on the limestone cliffs.
+The Bonelli's eagle (Aquila fasciata), peregrine falcon, and short-toed eagle are resident raptors.
 Wild boar, roe deer, and red deer inhabit the mixed forest and scrubland.
 The park's streams support the native Mediterranean trout.
 The abundant rocky terrain supports numerous reptile species including the ocellated lizard and Montpellier snake.

 Flora Ecosystems

-The Spanish fir (Abies pinsapo), an endemic relict species from the Tertiary period surviving only in this mountain range and adjacent Moroccan Atlas, is the park's defining ecological feature and the reason it received exceptional conservation status.
-These ancient firs, living for 200-400 years and reaching 30 meters, cling to steep, rocky north-facing slopes in their last Iberian refuge.
+The Spanish fir (Abies pinsapo), an endemic relict species from the Tertiary period, is the park's defining ecological feature and the reason it received exceptional conservation status.
+In Spain, it occurs in the Sierra de las Nieves, Sierra Bermeja, and Sierra de Grazalema (Cádiz province); globally, it also survives in the Rif Mountains of Morocco.
+[1] Sierra de las Nieves holds the largest concentration of pinsapo worldwide.
+These ancient firs, living for 200–400 years and reaching 25–30 metres, cling to steep, rocky north-facing slopes.
 The forest understory includes yew (Taxus baccata), holly (Ilex aquifolium), and mapleleaf viburnum.
 Below the pinsapar, Mediterranean woodland of Portuguese oak, prickly oak, and holm oak dominates.
 Diverse scrubland with rockroses, broom, rosemary, and thyme covers the drier slopes.

 Geology

-The Sierra de las Nieves is composed of Paleozoic schists and Mesozoic limestone in a complex tectonic assembly of the Betic Cordillera—one of the youngest mountain chains in Europe, formed by the collision of the Iberian and African plates during the Miocene.
+The Sierra de las Nieves is composed of Palaeozoic schists and Mesozoic limestone in a complex tectonic assembly of the Betic Cordillera—one of the youngest mountain chains in Europe, formed by the collision of the Iberian and African plates during the Miocene.
 The limestone massif has been karstified to produce caves, poljes, and sinkholes.
 The white limestone peaks (nieves means 'snows'—referring to the white rock that resembles snow, not necessarily snowfall) contrast dramatically with the dark schist at lower elevations.
-Caves including the Sima GESM (one of the deepest cave systems in Spain) descend into the limestone.
+Caves including the Sima GESM descend deep into the limestone karst.

 Climate And Weather